-Telelogic Synergy solves this problem by stripping the /tmp_mnt prefix from automounted file systems' paths.
-Telelogic Synergy also strips any prefix set using the AUTOMOUNT_FIX environment variable.
+Rational Synergy solves this problem by stripping the /tmp_mnt prefix from automounted file systems paths.
+Rational Synergy also strips any prefix set using the AUTOMOUNT_FIX environment variable.

-Automounted databases' paths
+Automounted databases paths

-An automounted database's path must be accessible using the same path on the GUI interface and engine machines.
+An automounted database path must be accessible using the same path on the GUI interface and engine machines.

-Verify that a database's path is accessible by changing directories to the official database path on the GUI interface and engine machines.
+Verify that a database path is accessible by changing directories to the official database path on the GUI interface and engine machines.